 Venues may “suggest” using their AV company.
 That’s when you must ask them to clarify: “Am I contractually required to use this company?”
 Remember, sometimes a hotel is financially obligated to sell the in-house AV over allowing you to bring in your own AV company.
 They’re losing money otherwise!
 Unfortunately, this is where a lot of used car salesman techniques are applied to confuse and trick clients into using the in-house AV company.

 Sometimes, venues have contracts with AV unions, which means that if you decide to bring in a third-party company, the venue might still charge you for shadow labor.
 That way, you can end up paying for two staff AV professionals instead of one, which can dramatically affect your final AV costs.

 In Conclusion: Yes, You Can Use An Outside AV Company

 In conclusion, the short answer to the question is: you can always use an outside AV company.
 You are never 100% required to use the in-house AV company.
 Make sure to do your research, ask the right questions, and compare AV quotes if necessary.
 That way, you can avoid additional fees and any unexpected hassles that might arise later on in the planning project.

 And finally, don’t be afraid to reach out and talk to us if you have any questions about event production and AV!
-Having a trusted partner on your side will not only save you money, but also take your event to that next level.
+Having a trusted partner on your side will not only save you money but also take your event to the next level.

 Editor’s Note: This post was originally posted in 2015 and updated for clarity purposes.